 How do I claim back tax I have overpaid through PAYE on wages?

-This section looks at what to do if you have paid too much tax on your wages and what the time limits are for making a claim.
+This section looks at what to do if you have paid too much tax on your wages.

-First, though, we look briefly at HMRC’s P800 tax calculation process, which may mean you do not need to claim a repayment, as HMRC will issue any repayment automatically.
+First, though, we look briefly at HM Revenue & Customs' (HMRC) P800 tax calculation process, which may mean you do not need to claim a repayment, as HMRC will issue any repayment automatically.
 If you have not received a P800 tax calculation from HMRC, and you have overpaid tax, you will need to make a claim for a tax repayment.